merci-app/oauth-package-api-golang/README.md

 # oauth-sample-api-golang

-...
+To facilitate integration with the Dock's Caradhras API, a series of code examples were developed considering best practices and the best way to manage the data returned by the endpoints.
+So feel free to use this code example as you see fit.

 ## Description

-This code sample demonstrates how to implement OAuth 2.0 authorization in Caradhras API.
-This code sample shows you how to accomplish the following tasks:
+This code example demonstrates how to implement oauth 2.0 authorization considering the use of caching to not make unnecessary extra calls.

-* Implement OAuth 2.0 authentication
-* Decode json response
-* Token expiration control in memory
+To make this possible, we use the field returned with the expiration time information.
+Every time we use the token, we check if the expiration time has passed and perform a new authentication only if necessary.

 ## Getting Started